Marvel-Advisors-LLC/wazuh-kubernetes/README.md

   - Query: `GET /_cat/repositories?v`
   - Goal: verify snapshot repositories are present and reachable.

+- M365 alerts
+  - Query: `GET /wazuh-alerts-*/_search?q=rule.id:91648&pretty"`
+  - checks if the alert whose rule ID is 91648 has arrived that day, if so, then send an alert, that rule id indicates
+  - This alert triggers when the Wazuh Office 365 integration module encounters three consecutive request failures to the configured tenant.
+Usually indicates communication or configuration issues with the Microsoft API or tenant settings.

 #### Example check commands
 ```bash
 # Cluster health